Our Featured Upper Peninsula Attraction

 Visit site »Luce County Historical Museum

 Explore the rich history of Luce County.
-Learn about the early days of C.C.
-Camps & Loggers, our Native American culture, the U.P.’s state psychiatric hospital, and much more!
 The museum is inside the Old Jail and Sheriff's Residence, a Queen Anne style building on the National Register of Historic Sites.
-The museum is located at 411 West Harrie Street in Newberry and is open from the end of June to the 1st week of September on Tuesday, Wednesday, and Thursday 1:00pm to 4:00pm.
-Open Saturdays September 8, 15, 22, 29 2012 from 1-4pm.
-Or Call for an appointment at: 906 293-3786
+Come and see the original jail cells, sheriff's office, original judges bench and witness stand from the Old Court House.
+Other features include Native American Indian display , Military artifacts and turn of the century living areas.
+The museum is located at 411 West Harrie Street in Newberry and is open from the end of June to the 1st week of September on Wednesday, Thursday and Friday from 1:00pm to 4:00pm; and Saturdays in September from 1-4pm.
+Or Call for an appointment at: 906-293-8417 or 906 293-3786

 What a unique opportunity - Sled Dog Tours and Rides!
 Enter the world of Sled Dogs - feel the adventure and teamwork that will excite young and old!
 Experience Fall Color Tours by Dog Team, Participate in the Tahquamenon Country Sled Dog Race, or a 2 hour or overnight Sled Dog Adventure.
 Many possibilites to choose from.
 Click the Nature's Kennel title above to learn more!
 Or call Nature's Kennel at 906-748-0513.